GentlemansKiller/old-world-tasks-info/electronics.md

 * Plan on getting one more (Akai?)
 8 track quad deck, so that we can record from 8 track to 8 track
 * Pretty much any good 8 track decks, capable amps/receivers, and turntable equipment
 * 8 TRACK get list:
-	* BTO II
-	* BTO - Not Fragile
 	* Grand Funk Railroad - Shine On
-	* Pink Floyd - Dark Side Of The Moon [NJ]  (very sought after and rare, so not likely to get without a lot of money and time.
-Best to get a quad vinyl and record onto 8 track)
 * VINYL get list:
 	* ANYTHING traditional european.
 I feel as though these will be gems in the collection.
 I know that the quadraphonic abilities will be even more astonishing with music that is so complex with so many orchestral instruments.
 I cannot stress this enough.
 [NJ]
 	* Pink Floyd albums